krakjoe/stat/README.md

   - the absence of `location` and `symbol` signifies that the executor is not currently executing
   - the presence of `location` and absence of `symbol` signifies that the executor is currently executing in a file
   - the absence of `location` and presence of `symbol` signifies that the executor is currently executing internal code
+  - the absense of `line` in `location` signifies that a line number is not available for the current instruction

 ### Startup